denten-books/plain-text/4-sign.md

 the potential speed of telegraphy down to the pace of human comprehension.

-By the late 1920s the "Morse men" were being replaced with more efficient automated devices.
+By the late 1920s the "Morse men" were being replaced with more efficient automated substitutes.
 By the 1930s, devices variously known as "printer telegraphs," "teletypewriters," and "teletypes" displaced Morse code telegraphy as the dominant mode of commercial communication.
 The monthly "Labor Review" report published by the U.S. Bureau of Labor Statistics in